-COVID Vaccines: The Lowdown and Answers to Common Questions, by Erin Stair MD, MPH (Dr. Eeks)
+COVID Vaccines: The Lowdown and Answers to Common Questions, by Dr. Eeks

 Hi guys, Dr. Eeks here.
 I decided to write a simplified write-up on the COVID vaccines, because they are a little complicated.
 And they are new, so it’s completely normal to have concerns.
 We’ve never used mRNA vaccines in humans, at least not on a wide scale outside of clinical trials.
 The traditional vaccines use actual parts from live or dead viruses to stimulate the immune system, so this is brand new territory.
 I also want everyone to know that I value your autonomy in making decisions about your health.
 You have to do your own risk/benefit comparison and decide if the vaccine is right for you.
 The purpose of me writing this blog is to present the information as I understand it.
 I also wrote down some of the common questions I receive on social media and answered them to the best of my ability.
 If I don’t have an answer, I say that.

 I broke this blog down like a “cheat sheet,” and I’ll try to update it as information evolves and/or more vaccines are approved for emergency use.
 I know people are frustrated by the seemingly constantly changing information, but such is the nature of a new virus and pandemic.
-I also want to stress that these vaccines are not FDA-approved.
+I also want to stress that these vaccines are not FDA-approved, at least at the time of me writing this blog.
 I’ve seen people write that on social media, but it’s incorrect.
 These COVID-19 vaccines are approved for emergency use.
 That’s a different category, and I stress that, because we are continually gathering data on the safety and effectiveness of these vaccines, especially in sub-populations, like pregnant people, the elderly and folks with comorbidities.
 So maybe…, let’s start there:

 What is the difference between FDA-Approved and Emergency Use Approval (EUA)?